bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-03-26-newsletter.md

 and describes Lightning Loop, a tool and service for withdrawing bitcoins from an LN channel to an onchain transaction.
-Also included are links to resources about bech32 adoption, summaries of popular questions and answers from Bitcoin StackExchange, and a list of notable code changes in popular Bitcoin infrastructure projects.
+Also included are links to resources about bech32 adoption, summaries of popular questions and answers from Bitcoin Stack Exchange, and a list of notable code changes in popular Bitcoin infrastructure projects.

 {% include references.md %}